-Chapter Introduction Chapter 14 LLDP This module is used to configure LLDP function to provide information for SNMP applications to simplify troubleshooting.
-Here mainly introduces: Basic Config: Configure the LLDP parameters of the device.
-Device Info: View the LLDP information of the local device and its neighbors Device Statistics: View the LLDP statistics of the local device LLDP-MED: Configure LLDP-MED parameters of the device.
-Chapter 15 Cluster This module is used to configure cluster function to central manage the scattered devices in the network.
+Chapter Introduction Chapter 14 Cluster This module is used to configure cluster function to central manage the scattered devices in the network.
 Here mainly introduces: NDP: Configure NDP function to get the information of the directly connected neighbor devices.
 NTDP: Configure NTDP function for the commander switch to collect NDP information.
 Cluster: Configure cluster function to establish and maintain cluster.
+Chapter 15 LLDP This module is used to configure LLDP function to provide information for SNMP applications to simplify troubleshooting.
+Here mainly introduces: Basic Config: Configure the LLDP parameters of the device.
+Device Info: View the LLDP information of the local device and its neighbors.
+Device Statistics: View the LLDP statistics of the local device.
+LLDP-MED: Configure LLDP-MED parameters of the device.
 Chapter 16 Maintenance This module is used to assemble the commonly used system tools to manage the switch.
 Here mainly introduces: System Monitor: Monitor the memory and CPU of the switch.
 Log: View configuration parameters on the switch.
-Device Diagnose: Test the connection status of the cable connected to the switch, test if the port of the switch and the connected device are available.
-Network Diagnose: Test if the destination is reachable and the account of router hops from the switch to the destination.
-Appendix A Specifications Lists the hardware specifications of the Switch.
+Device Diagnostics: Test the connection status of the cable connected to the switch, test if the port of the switch and the connected device are available.
+Network Diagnostics: Test if the destination is reachable and the account of router hops from the switch to the destination.
+Appendix A Specifications Lists the hardware specifications of the switch.
 Appendix B Configure the PCs Introduces how to configure the PCs.
-Appendix C System Maintenance via FTP Introduces how to load software of the switch using FTP function.
+Appendix C Load Software Using FTP Introduces how to load firmware of the switch via FTP function.
 Appendix D 802.1X Client Software Introduces how to use 802.1X Client Software provided for authentication.
 Appendix E Glossary Lists the glossary used in this manual.